 - Use technical acronyms and jargon VERY sparingly.
 And be sure to define them when you do.
 It’s that simple.

 - Don’t get defensive.
 If business decision makers are at all interested your idea, you are going to get questions.
 Some of these questions might feel like an attack on you and your ideas.
-This short Harvard Business Review video provides proven insight on how to defend your ideas without getting defensive.
+Learn how to defend your ideas without getting defensive.

 These tactics might be very straightforward and actionable, but that doesn’t mean they are easy to implement, at least not at first.

-That’s why thousands of engineers and scientists have adopted the Mandel Blueprint® as their go-to communication framework.
+That’s why thousands of engineers and scientists have adopted our communication framework.
 This intuitive, globally proven tool guides their thinking so they can speak to business decision makers with confidence.